-With so many enterprise-ready low-code solutions on the market, choosing the right one for your organization can be daunting—but it doesn’t have to be.
+With so many enterprise-ready low-code solutions on the market, choosing the right one for your organisation can be daunting—but it doesn’t have to be.
 When evaluating your options, you’ll want to look out for the following features:

 - An easy-to-use interface.
 Most low-code solutions feature a graphical user interface (GUI) with drag-and-drop functionality for easy access and use.
-Look for a solution that features a variety of visual modeling tools, dashboards, and workflows for optimal convenience.
+Look for a solution that features a variety of visual modelling tools, dashboards, and workflows for optimal convenience.

 - Trusted integrations.
 To eliminate silos and bottlenecks, data must be integrated throughout the platform.
 This is generally accomplished by connecting a wide variety of integrations at scale, including existing on-premises apps and third-party APIs.
 You’ll want to make sure the solution you go with supports as many verified integrations as possible.

 - Innovative technology.
 As a technology that’s constantly changing, low code plays nicely with AI and machine learning, as well as emerging technologies like mixed reality and hyper-automation.
-To ensure that your organization adapts seamlessly into the future, you’ll need to pick a platform that encourages and fosters innovation.
+To ensure that your organisation adapts seamlessly into the future, you’ll need to pick a platform that encourages and fosters innovation.

 - A secure, scalable platform.
-At the enterprise level, you’ll need a platform with the right infrastructure to better secure your organization at scale, which is why you should pick a provider with a proven reputation for reliability and support.
+At the enterprise level, you’ll need a platform with the right infrastructure to better secure your organisation at scale, which is why you should pick a provider with a proven reputation for reliability and support.
 You’ll want access to compliance tools, governance controls, and other security integrations for added peace of mind.

 - Developer features.
 Though many low-code tools are built with business users in mind, developers also use low-code software to rapidly build apps under time-sensitive conditions, or if they lack the required skillset to build the specific app they need.
 See if your provider includes a low-code pro-dev plan, such as Power Apps and Azure, that lets you scale and extend your apps.